adithyapaib/DSA/README.md

     - Solve problems using memoization, tabulation, and optimization techniques.
 11. [⚡ Bit Manipulation](11.bit_manipulation.md)
     - Learn bitwise operations, toggling bits, and solving bit-level problems.

+## 📝 Contribute

+If you are interested in contributing to this repository, please follow the [Contribution Guidelines](CONTRIBUTING.md).

+## 📜 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.